sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

     interval.
     A non-zero value indicates runtime memory usage of a docker container is larger then its memory threshold.
-2. After monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.
+2. After the monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.